“I Want To Hold Your Hand”

 REALLY?
 This person has got to be kidding…right?
 I even saw one response where the person was suggesting that the “boob bongo” segment itself was actually put into the clip using CGI (Computer Generated Imagery).

 I am painfully aware that our industry has had a serious image problem in the public’s perception of us long before this viral video became all the rage.
-So what purpose would be gained by documenting EXACTLY what can happen when an unqualified and uncouth “entetainer” is given the reigns at a wedding reception?
+So what purpose would be gained by documenting EXACTLY what can happen when an unqualified and uncouth “entertainer” is given the reigns at a wedding reception?
 Look at all of the people in that video.
 How much effort would it have taken to get them all together to “film” this fake event…and then NONE of them have come forward to admit their scam after 2,000,000 views?
-Seems about as unlikely as a missle being fired into the Pentagon while a plane filled with people is somehow “disappeared” with no wreckage or living survivors.
+Seems about as unlikely as a missile being fired into the Pentagon while a plane filled with people is somehow “disappeared” with no wreckage or living survivors.
 Ever seen Capicorn One?

 Instead of looking for the hand of “Dr. Evil” behind this latest viral video…maybe we should be looking at what we can do to help this industry grow up and truly become a profession?